 “We’re honored to bring the very first Fuku to the West Coast market within our flagship location and provide food enthusiasts with a variety of other exciting concepts to experience,” Kolaski said.

-K2 Restaurants, which owns half of the current restaurants in The Gallery, is launching a second SocialEats in Las Vegas and plans to expand across the United States, Kolaski said.
-The group is exploring locations near universities.
+K2 Restaurants, which owns half of the current restaurants in The Gallery, is launching a second SocialEats food hall in Las Vegas and plans to expand across the United States, Kolaski said.
+The group is exploring locations near universities, he said.